DAA asked IDA to make planning submission on runway restrictions

 Planning conditions had specified the new runway at Dublin Airport could not be used between 11pm and 7am and that night-time operations be limited to at most 65 flights.
 Photograph: iStock

-Mr Philips said he hoped IDA would make its own submission and included a list of recommended bullet points “to articulate” in it.
+Mr Philips said he hoped the IDA would make its own submission, and included a list of recommended bullet points “to articulate” in it.

 In a letter to Mr Shanahan, he wrote: “The support of the IDA during this process is absolutely crucial to the success of this application.